-Then with probability at least $1-\delta_V-\delta$ over draws of $V$ and $S$: (i) each accepted edit decreases true risk by at least $\tau$; and
+Then with probability at least $1-\delta_V-\delta$ over draws of $V$ and $S$: each accepted edit decreases true risk by at least $\tau$, and

-\paragraph{Validation reuse (fixed ex ante).} The same validation set $V$ may be reused adaptively across many edits provided the capped reference family $\mathcal G_{K(m)}$ is fixed \emph{before} seeing $V$ and the gate thresholds $K(m),\varepsilon_V,\tau$ do not depend on $V$.
-If any of these are tuned using $V$, a fresh split or reusable holdout is required (see Appendix~\ref{app:repr}).
+\paragraph{Validation reuse, fixed ex ante.} The same validation set $V$ may be reused adaptively across many edits provided the capped reference family $\mathcal G_{K\!\left[m\right]}$ is fixed before seeing $V$ and the gate thresholds $K\!\left[m\right]$, $\varepsilon_V$, and $\tau$ do not depend on $V$.
+If any of these are tuned using $V$, a fresh split or a reusable holdout is required, as detailed in Appendix~\ref{app:repr}.

-\paragraph{Probability bookkeeping.} All oracle inequalities are stated on the intersection of two events: (E1) the uniform validation event on $\mathcal G_{K(m)}$ (probability $\ge 1-\delta_V$) and (E2) the training-side uniform convergence event (probability $\ge 1-\delta$).
-By a union bound, the final probability is $\ge 1-\delta_V-\delta$ and does \emph{not} depend on the number of accepted edits, since the bound is uniform over the fixed capped family.
+\paragraph{Probability bookkeeping.} All oracle inequalities are stated on the intersection of two events: the uniform validation event on $\mathcal G_{K\!\left[m\right]}$ with probability at least $1-\delta_V$ and the training-side uniform convergence event with probability at least $1-\delta$.
+By a union bound, the final probability is at least $1-\delta_V-\delta$ and does not depend on the number of accepted edits, since the bound is uniform over the fixed capped family.

-\paragraph{Remark.} Under URP, utilities that reward empirical fit and even a slight increase in capacity can drive $\mathrm{VC}$ unbounded and destroy distribution-free learnability; see Appendix~\ref{app:repr}.
+\paragraph{Remark.} Under unbounded representational power, utilities that reward empirical fit and even a slight increase in capacity can drive VC unbounded and destroy distribution-free learnability.
+See Appendix~\ref{app:repr}.

-\section{Architectural Self-Modification ($\mathcal M_Z$)}
+\section{Architectural Self-Modification $\mathcal M_Z$}

-\paragraph{Setting and reduction (fixed vs.\ modifiable).} We analyze architectural edits while holding the learning algorithm $A$, substrate $F$, and metacognitive rule $M$ fixed.
-An architecture $Z\in\mathcal Z$ induces a hypothesis class $H(Z)\subseteq\mathcal Y^{\mathcal X}$.
+\paragraph{Setting and reduction, fixed versus modifiable.} We analyze architectural edits while holding the learning algorithm $A$, substrate $F$, and metacognitive rule $M$ fixed.
+An architecture $Z\in\mathcal Z$ induces a hypothesis class $H\!\left[Z\right]\subseteq\mathcal Y^{\mathcal X}$.
 At time $t$, an architectural edit produces

 Fix a reasonable utility $u$.
-Let the \emph{policy-reachable} architectures and induced classes be
+Let the policy-reachable architectures and induced classes be